batkid633/Navi---Mental-Health-app/README.md

 TO DO:

-  - run a dev server to host the API and run the heavier models
   - add storage and simple security for testing (only inputting my data so far)
   - prepare datasets/remove identifying info (DAIC-WOZ and STAR*D) for integration into pipeline
   - incorporate physio data from third party source with consent